All Episodes

 So I'm going to make an executive decision here.

-I'm empowered to do it because it's open line Friday.
+I'm empowered to do it because it's Open Line Friday.

-We're going to have Mallory Factor stay with us in the for the first parts of the uh next hour of the program, and if any of you would like to ask him a question about some of the points that he's making about government unions and their incredible clout, uh I'm going to throw out the phone number right now.
+And if any of you would like to ask him a question about some of the points that he's making about government unions and their incredible clout, I'm going to throw out the phone number right now, 1-800-282-2882.

-1 800 282 2882, and Mallory's going to stay with us and answer a couple of your calls.
+And Mallory's going to stay with us and answer a couple of your calls.

-The point that he makes that if you want to know why Obama won, despite all of the problems in his first term, and despite the fact that the economy was so bad that he had this incredible army supplied by the unions that the Republicans couldn't match, it's a fascinating thesis, and it does explain the big unanswered question of how in the world the president actually won.
+The point that he makes that if you want to know why Obama won, despite all of the problems in his first term, and despite the fact that the economy was so bad, that he had this incredible army supplied by the unions that the Republicans couldn't match, it's a fascinating thesis.